joerg-pfruender/joerg-pfruender.github.io/_posts/2023-01-08-nullables.md

 We were just not able to cut the big scope into small slices and identify minimal viable increments.

-# Idea: "Nullables" not only for tests, but as first class deliverables!
+# Idea: "Nullables" not only for tests, but as first class deliverable features!

 Maybe someone can try to combine these approaches: